 |Nikon W300« »||-||stereo||mono||-||-||micro||2.0||Y||-||Y||Nikon W300|

 |Olympus TG-6« »||-||stereo||mono||-||-||micro||2.0||Y||-||-||Olympus TG-6|

 It is notable that the 5D Mark IV has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the TG-5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark IV and the TG-5 are recent models that are part of the current product line-up.
-The 5D Mark IV replaced the earlier Canon 5D Mark III, while the TG-5 followed on from the Olympus TG-4.
+The 5D Mark IV is a recent model that features in the current product line-up of Canon.
+In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.